The research doesn’t give you a clear winner (and that’s the point)

 Commute costs: The financial impact is real.
 Hybrid and in-office workers spend significantly more on commuting, parking, and professional wardrobe versus remote workers, plus gas or public transit costs that add up fast [6].

 Career visibility: Career visibility is the factor nobody likes to admit but everyone experiences.
-In-office presence creates proximity bias – your boss sees your work because they see you.
+In-office presence creates proximity bias – the tendency for managers to evaluate in-person employees more favorably, even when remote employees produce equivalent output, an effect documented consistently in hybrid and distributed teams.
 Remote workers must be more deliberate about visibility through documented output and proactive updates.
 Hybrid splits the difference.
 Early-career, that visibility matters for opportunities.
 Later, your track record matters more.

 Isolation and mental health: Fully remote carries measurable isolation risk, particularly for people living alone.
 Fully in-office has its own cost – commute stress, open-office fatigue, lack of autonomy.
 Hybrid scores best overall.